jeremybytes/csharp-interfaces-resources/TroubleShooting.md

 7. Click "OK".

 Now when you run the application (using "F5" or the "Start" button on the toolbar), both the service and the web application will start.

+*If you are using Visual Studio Code and/or command line tools, then please follow the instructions under "Running the Application" in the main [README.md](/README.md) file.*